Table of Contents

 Kammprofile Gaskets Application: Suitable for applications requiring high compressibility and resistance to flange rotation, such as in chemical processing and power generation.

-Spiral wound gaskets comprise alternating layers of metal windings and filler material, typically graphite or PTFE.
+Spiral wound gaskets comprise alternating layers of metal winding and filler material, typically graphite or PTFE.

 Spiral Wound Gasket Applications: Ideal for applications involving high temperature, pressure, and corrosive media, such as in petrochemical and pharmaceutical industries.